krishnajiraoh/my-learning-materials/Deep Learning/Deep Learning Part 2.md

 	• In same convolution, the output / feature map shape is same as that of the original image

 # Data Augmentation:
-	• A convolutional neural network that can robustly classify objects even if its placed in different orientations is said to have the property called invariance.
+	• A CNN that can robustly classify objects even if its placed in different orientations is said to have the property called invariance.
 	• More specifically, a CNN can be invariant to translation, viewpoint, size or illumination
 	• technique to artificially create new training data from existing training data.
 	• done by applying domain-specific techniques to examples from the training data that create new and different training examples.